Chart Color Schemes

 Residential development activity is lower than average in Kingsford according to AreaSearch's national comparison of local real estate markets

-Kingsford averaged approximately 21 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25, with a total of 107 homes approved.
-In FY-26, one home has been approved so far.
-On average, 6.6 new residents arrived per year for each dwelling constructed between FY-21 and FY-25.
+Kingsford averaged approximately 21 new dwelling approvals per year.
+Over the past five financial years, from FY-21 to FY-25107 homes were approved, with an additional 2 approved so far in FY-26.
+On average, 6.6 new residents arrived per year for each dwelling constructed during this period.

-New development consists of 30% standalone homes and 70% townhouses or apartments, demonstrating a trend towards denser development that appeals to downsizers, investors, and entry-level buyers.
-With around 1395 people per approval, Kingsford is a mature, established area.
-Looking ahead, Kingsford is projected to grow by 3,111 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+New development consists of 30% standalone homes and 70% townhouses or apartments, catering to downsizers, investors, and entry-level buyers seeking accessible entry options.
+With around 1395 people per approval, Kingsford shows a mature, established population.
+Population forecasts indicate an increase of 3,101 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development